"To The Men in White: Another viewpoint"

 You talk about the so-called "crutch-mentality" of the poor, yet this same

-.
+mentality can be applied on yourselves.
 I do not recall LKY saying of the ‘crutch-mentality’ of the poor.
 Please provide evidence on this.
 When you've used money as the main means to attract people into your party, you've basically recruited people

 who value money above serving the country in the people's interest.
 These